This explains more fully the origins of the study that are the main focus of this website and the aims.

 Some of the biggest critical assaults on the Genesis narratives came from examination of rocks and fossils and then the theses by Charles Darwin and William Wallace about the origins and development of life on earth by natural selection.
 The advent of genetic analysis is making genetic links between species more sure and makes that theory more credible that life originated through chemical and environmental changes, resulting in the death of millions of former species and the development of others with humans as a develpment of such natural processes.

-Because of my own previous “faith and science” and biblical studies over a 23 year period I decided in 2012 to start a personal systematic and thematic investigation about the principle traditional doctrines of the church in the light of modern science under the general title of “Creation, Fall and Salvation in an Evolutionary Context”.
-Because of my Franciscan connection I decided to include a study of Bonaventure and Duns Scotus as part of my “traditional faith” investigations.
+Because of my own previous “faith and science” and biblical studies over a 23 year period I decided in 2012 to start a personal systematic and thematic investigation about the principle traditional doctrines of the church in the light of modern science.
+Then also, because of my Franciscan connection I decided to include a study of Bonaventure and Duns Scotus as part of my “traditional faith” investigations.

 The aims of this study